Ladysmith Siege Museum

 Ladysmith Memorial © NJR ZA

-The museum is considered to be one of the best Anglo-Boer War museums in the country, with a collection of artefacts, documents, firearms, and uniforms on display, as well as a series of excellent photographs, which vividly tell the story of the siege of Ladysmith that involved numerous battles between the Boer and British forces.
+The museum is considered one of the best Anglo-Boer War museums in the country.
+Its collection of artefacts, documents, firearms, and uniforms, as well as its series of excellent photographs tell a vivid story of battles between the Boer and British forces.

 Address: Murchison Street, Ladysmith